|Problem:||Tire pressure escapes over time|

 |Cost:||$5 - $10 per tire|

 Tires are commonly filled with compressed air, but recently there has been a lot of talk about filling automobile tires with pure nitrogen.
 Tires filled with nitrogen are found in many industries such as aviation (commercial and military), heavy duty construction vehicles and even Formula 1 race cars.
 The latest Nissan GT-R comes delivered from Nissan with tires filled with nitrogen.

-The air we breath is primarily made up of 78% nitrogen, 21% oxygen an 1% miscellaneous gasses.
-When this ambient air is compressed and filled in rubber tires, the 21% oxygen has destructive properties to the rubber and wheels.
+The air we breath is made up of 78% nitrogen, 21% oxygen an 1% water vapor.
+When this ambient air is compressed and filled in car tires, the 21% oxygen holds destructive properties.
 Oxygen holds moisture which can lead to corrosion of the rubber, forming cracks and losing elastic properties.
-Oxygen also accounts for major pressure changes due to temperatures swings.
+Oxygen also accounts for major pressure changes during external temperatures swings.
 Like all gasses, oxygen expands when heated and contracts when cooled.
 The rule of thumb is 1 psi (.07 bar) of pressure per 10 degrees F (12 degrees C) of temperature change.
-So now that we know oxygen is the culprit in poor tire pressure performance, we need to remove it and add more nitrogen.
+Now that we know oxygen is the culprit in poor tire pressure performance, we need to remove it and add more nitrogen.

-The nitrogen levels found in air, 78%, need to be raised to a 95% minimum to be considered "pure" which will allow you to have many benefits over compressed air.
-Below is a list of benefits of using nitrogen filled tires instead of compressed air.
+The nitrogen levels found in air, 78%, need to be raised to a 95% minimum to be considered "pure" which will allow you to achieve the benefits over compressed air.
+Below is a list of nitrogen benefits compared to compressed air in vehicle tires.

 ➊ Works with any current tire / wheel setup, no modification needed.